 To file the Articles of Incorporation for a corporation in Washington, you must submit formation documents to the Corporation & Charities Division online for a $200 filing fee or by mail for a $180 filing fee.

-Read our full guide on How to Start a Corporation in Washington.
+Read our full guide on How to Start a Corporation in Washington or have a professional service form a corporation for you.

 Form a Nonprofit in Washington